TV Cidade Verde Picos: History

-The license for a television station in Picos was granted by Luiz Inácio Lula da Silva on July 2, 2003, after public competition won by Web Comunicação Ltda., powned by family members of Piauian businessman Francisco Maia Farias, and was set to operate on analog VHF channel 2.
+The license for a television station in Picos was granted by Luiz Inácio Lula da Silva on July 2, 2003, after public competition won by Web Comunicação Ltda., owned by family members of Piauian businessman Francisco Maia Farias, and was set to operate on analog VHF channel 2.
 Test transmissions took place in 2015, relaying Polishop TV, however, the station was never officially implemented.
 With the switchover from analog to digital television, the Ministry of Science, Technology and Innovation issued a license for UHF channel 16, though an ordinance published on December 15, 2017.

 In 2021, Grupo Cidade Verde took on the control of the license, and on May 20, it implemented a relay station of TV Cidade Verde from Teresina, replacing the former which was operational on VHF channel 9, which was deactivated, and in the following months, aiming for the production of local programming, studios were built for the station and some staff was hired.

 TV Cidade Verde Picos was officially inaugurated on April 25, 2022, with the launch of its regular programming, initially made up of two news bulletins: Notícia de Picos, presented by Jeandra Portela, and Jornal de Picos, presented by Clebson Lustosa, também also responsible for the station's news department.